 Our Strategy For Profitable Growth

-As Europe’s leading independent gas and oil company, our strategy focuses on a gas-weighted portfolio and selected regions to deliver profitable growth, while contributing to affordable and lower-carbon energy for the economies and societies we serve.
+As Europe’s leading independent gas and oil company, our strategy focuses on a gas-weighted portfolio and selected regions to deliver profitable growth.
+At the same time we are contributing to affordable and lower-carbon energy for the economies and societies we serve.

 Wintershall Dea is the leading European independent gas and oil company, complemented by a stable midstream business.